 Jeff realized his interest in architecture around age 8.
 At 11, he helped build his family cabin and in high school framed homes, gaining a balanced understanding of connections, details, and how homes are built.
 He and his wife built their own home in Long Beach, playing role of the homeowner, just like you.
 These experiences make him a creative and well-rounded architect in design and construction detailing as well as providing knowledge in preparing our clients for what’s to come.
 In 2000 he started his architectural firm with a passion to design beautiful homes that function and flow perfectly, reducing the stress of the entire experience.

+Why am I an architect?
 I enjoy listening to a family’s needs and designing homes that fit their lifestyle now, and for years to come.
 Transforming houses into homes, puts smiles on our clients faces, and mine.

+Guess what?
 When I’m not designing, I enjoy flying remote control airplanes (yeah, I’m a bit geeky that way) and playing ping pong with my two boys, visiting museums, home tours and date nights with my wife.

 Though Roberta has been involved since Jeannette Architects inception, her active role in the office started in January 2014.
 She offers guidance in staff management, hiring, accounting, and community outreach.
 Her previous experience in residential architecture lends itself to understanding the process and needs of the staff, as well as the clients.